Playing the numbers game

 The viability of both outdoor living and the outdoor room were also confirmed in a report produced by Kleberg & Associates, a marketing and communications agency that specializes in developing and building brands for companies in the home and home-building sectors.

-The report highlights homeowners' motivation for establishing outdoor spaces as well as preferences in design trends and product needs.
+The report, which analyzes the overall viability and popularity of outdoor living, highlights homeowners’ motivation for establishing outdoor spaces as well as preferences in design trends and product needs.

 Citing information from the National Association of Homebuilders, the study indicates that 65% of luxury homebuyers will invest in outdoor features in their homes.
 The report also cites findings from a recent Harvard Joint Center for Housing Studies report that determined that, “19% of recent buyers (occupied their homes for less than two years) and 13% of long-term owners (occupied their homes for more than 20 years) have devoted their home improvement dollars to property improvements and outside attachments.”

-When Kleberg & Associates augmented these findings via focus groups, it found enhancing the home's overall atmosphere, providing peace and relaxation and increasing the home's resale values were the key drivers and benefits consumers associated with their outdoor living spaces.
+When Kleberg & Associates augmented these findings by doing in-depth consumer interviews and focus groups, it found enhancing the homes overall atmosphere, providing peace and relaxation and increasing the home’s resale values were the key drivers and benefits consumers associated with their outdoor living spaces.

-The study also found that in terms of product penetration many of the fastest growing outdoor living categories were still registering relatively low in terms of penetration.
+As part of its objective to highlight product and design trends for the outdoors, the study found that in terms of product penetration many of the fastest growing outdoor living categories were still registering relatively low in terms of penetration.

 Specific products mentioned include outdoor heater/heat lamps, outdoor rugs, television sets and sound systems.